objeck/objeck-lsp/README.md

 4. Testing with Emacs

 ### Future
-1. Renaming of variables, methods and functions
+1. Renaming methods and functions
 2. Hover support
-3. Use of more efficient JSON data structures